moosavismd/k8s-ansible/roles/prepare/README.md

 ## Tags
-- `prepare`: If you use this tag, the whole role will be applied ( except for the never tags)
+- `prepare`: If you use this tag, the whole role will be applied
 - `upgrade_all_packages` : Uses apt upgrade to upgrade all of the OS packages to latest version ( This one is a `never` tag )
 - `prepare_change_dns`: This only changes the dns nameservers to custom servers.
 - `install_packages`: Installs the nessaccary packages.